prediktech/smarti-docs/docs/concepts/maturity-scoring.md

 As questions are answered within the assessment, a progress score is calculated and displayed in the right-hand area of the assessment screen.

 ## Advanced
 It is possible within the system to configure a threshold per maturity level.
 By default the system requires 100% compliance to a maturity level before it is considered achieved.
 You could set each maturity level to have a different compliance threshold.
-Level 2 for example could be set to 0.7 meaning that only 70% of the questions need to be answered as Yes for the maturity level to be considered as achieved.
+Level 2 for example could be set to 0.7 meaning that only 70% of the questions need to be answered _YES_ for the maturity level to be considered as achieved.
-> CAUTION: Using these threshold could make the scoring difficult to keep track of and therefore carefully.
+> CAUTION: Using these thresholds could make the scoring difficult to keep track of and therefore should be used very carefully.